To have great poets, there must be great audiences, too,

 What is the count of the scores or hundreds of years between us?

-The time will come, though I stop here today and tonight.
+The time will come for us two, dear reader, though I stop here today and tonight.

 Who knows, for all the distance, but I am as good as looking at you now, for all you cannot see me?